WalkerCodeRanger/ExhaustiveMatching/README.md

 While a given closed type can only have its direct subtypes as cases, some of those subtypes may themselves be closed types.
 This allows for flexible switching on multiple levels of a type hierarchy.
 The exhaustiveness check ensures that every possible value is handled by some case.
 However, a single case high up in the hierarchy can handle many types.

 In the example below, an expression tree is being evaluated.
-The switch statement is able to match against multiple levels of the hierarchy while exhaustiveness checking ensures no cases are missing.
+The switch is able to match against multiple levels of the hierarchy while exhaustiveness checking ensures no cases are missing.
 Notice how the `Addition` and `Subtraction` cases are indirect subtypes of `Expression`, and the `Value` case handles both `Constant` and `Variable`.
 This kind of sophisticated multi-level switching is not supported in most languages that include exhaustive matching.

 ```csharp
 [Closed(typeof(BinaryOperator), typeof())]